brainlife/brainlife.github.io/_pages/preprocessing.md

 One important output from dtiInit is a file called `dt6.mat`.
 This file contains information used by various other DWI applications; mrDiffusion, FQA, mrTrix, LiFE, etc..

 dtInit also performs eddy current correction.
-Strong eddy current is induced when MRI gradients are pulsed on and off rapidly (short TE) which is oftenly the case for DWI.
-(Eddy current creates unwanted image artifacts such as shearing, shading, scaling, blurring, and spatial misregistration. dtiInit can try to correct it.)
+[Eddy current](http://mri-q.com/eddy-current-problems.html) is induced when MRI gradients are pulsed on and off rapidly (short TE) which is oftenly the case for DWI.
+Eddy current creates unwanted image artifacts, and dtiInit can try to correct it.

 Please see [here](https://github.com/vistalab/vistasoft/wiki/DWI-Files) for other data products produced by dtiInit.